hacky-hour/Useful-Links/README.md

 #### Importing files
 [Excel to R](http://www.thertrader.com/2014/02/11/a-million-ways-to-connect-r-and-excel/): Sometimes you just have to deal with Bill Gates

+#### Power analysis
+[A package for doing power analysis with mixed models](http://onlinelibrary.wiley.com/doi/10.1111/2041-210X.12504/full): I was searching high and low for how to do this, and finally found this package that is SO EASY to use <3 ~Carina

 ***
 ### HPCC
 [Instructions for submitting jobs to the HPCC](https://github.com/lxwrght/HPCC-template/blob/master/HPCC_Instructions)